benmatselby/hugo-deploy-gh-pages/README.md

 - Clone the `TARGET_REPO` into the `build` folder.
 - Commit the changes with the `date` as the git commit message.
-- Push back to GitHub.
+- Push back to GitHub in master branch.

 ## Testing